|Title||Start Date & Time||End Date & Time|

 RF systems do require that remotes and receivers are configured to use the same communication frequency.
 Frequency settings are an important aspect of the system, and receivers that are in close proximity to one another should be configured to use different frequencies.
 If they use the same frequency, remotes may send their answers to the wrong receiver and "pollute" that receiver's result set.

 A student needs to register his or her remote in MyCUinfo.
-Learn how by viewing the registration instructions.
+Learn how using the i>clicker Remote Registration tutorial.

 Yes.
-Learn more by visiting the Instructors page and downloading the comprehensive user guides.
+Learn more by visiting the i>clicker Instructors page and downloading the comprehensive user guides.

 Connect the i>clicker receiver to your computer with the included USB cable.
 The receiver should immediately power itself on.
 (Note: the receiver draws power from the computer’s USB port.
 Please make sure the computer has sufficient battery power or is plugged in.)